 For more information, please check public transport information with Traveline (0870 608 2608) for up-to-date advice on all bus, train and metro services in the area.

-You can also plan your bus journey here: http://jplanner.travelinenortheast.info/
+We advise that you plan your bus journey using the latest information here: http://jplanner.travelinenortheast.info/

 The nearest Metro station for Sunderland Royal Hospital is Millfield on Hylton Road.
 It is approximately a ten-minute walk from the station to the hospital.